-The outside temperature indicator is located below the odometer/trip meter.
-The indicator can indicate an outside temperature ranging from -22 to 122°F (-30 to 50°C).
+The ambient temperature gauge shows the ambient temperature in a range from -22° F to 122° F (-30° C to 50° C).

-The indicator can give a false reading under any of the following conditions:
+The gauge can give a false reading under any of the following conditions:

-- When there is too much sun. - During idling; while running at low speeds in a traffic jam; when the engine is restarted immediately following a shutdown. - When the actual outside temperature falls outside the specified indicator range.
+- When there is too much sun. - During idling; while running at low speeds in a traffic jam; when the engine is restarted immediately following a shutdown.

+• When the actual ambient temperature falls outside the specified indicator range.